isaksolheim/cyberscape/README.md

 ## A Note on Tailwind

 Cyberscape uses Tailwind CSS for styling.
-To ensure styles are up to date during development, run the following command:
+To ensure styles are up to date during development, run the following command from the themes directory:

 ```
 npm run watch